dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1772: Military actions must avoid harming civilians.
+### T1772: Military action should be proportionate and not harm civilians.

 |Support|
 |---|